PennLINC/babs/docs/source/walkthrough.rst

-It might take a bit time to finish, depending on how busy your cluster is, and how much resources you requested in the YAML file - in this example, we only requested very minimal amount of resources.
+It might take a bit time to finish, depending on how busy your cluster is, and how much resources you requested in the YAML file - in this example, you only requested very minimal amount of resources.

 You'll see this message at the end if ``babs-check-setup`` was successful: